-CRL Distribution Point (CDP) - A web server that hosts a copy of a CRL issued by a CA for VPN Gateways to download.
+CRL Distribution Point (CDP) - A web server that hosts a copy of a CRL issued by a CA for VPN Gateways to download (see Key Management Requirements Annex).

 Cross Domain Solution (CDS) - A form of controlled interface that provides the ability to manually and/or automatically access and/or transfer information between different security domains.
 [CNSSI 4009]